FlingOS/FlingOS/Documentation/Markdown/Reference Articles/Memory.markdown

 RAM actually comes in various physical forms.
 There are two fundamental types of Random Access Memory: Dynamic RAM (DRAM) and Static RAM (SRAM).
 The latter is more expensive and physically complex (meaning it can achieve as high data density) but is faster much faster and so is usually used for CPU caches.
 DRAM requires more power, is a bit slower but is cheaper and (because of its physical simplicity) can achieve higher data density.

  The most basic DRAM commonly in use was SDRAM (Synchronous DRAM) but this has been rapidly replaced by Double Data Rate SDRAM (DDR SDRAM).
 There have been multiple versions of DDR up to and including the latest DDR4.
-RamBus DRAM is the most recent, popular development which is even more expensive but significantly faster than DDR.
+Rambus DRAM is the most recent, popular development which is even more expensive but significantly faster than DDR.

 ## Memory Management Unit (MMU)